RaphaelCaamano/RaphaelCaamano/README.md

 💻 Studying Computer Science at Lehman College, New York

-🏊🏼 Workout in the gym, swimming, using my phone and laptop
+🏋️‍♂️ Workout in the gym, swimming, using my phone and laptop

-🎨 Event Director of ColorStack x Computer Science Club, member of Urban Male Leadership Program, Swimming and Diving team
+🏊‍♂️ Event Director of ColorStack x Computer Science Club, member of Urban Male Leadership Program, Swimming and Diving team

-😍 Schwags and Goodies drives me crazy
+🎧 I used technology my whole life

 💪🏼 #tryingmybest is my resilience